 When making fish for us, I always try to make sure the kids have fish as well, whether it’s the same as what we are having or tinned tuna.
 Either way, they usually gobble it all up and ask for more, except for tonight, when Claire ate her chips, didn’t even try the fish and hopped down from the table saying “I don’t like it”!
 Someone will wake up hungry in the morning….!

 When buying fish, pay attention to the weight that you are buying, as often fillets are much bigger portions that what you need, sometimes up to 300g.
 You should be aiming for ~150g portion per person.
-I have used blue grenadier today, which is a white fish, with a grey skin on it.
+I have used flathead tails today, which is a white fish, with a grey skin on it.
 Don’t try to remove the skin, just eat it, it’s good for you.
-I find blue grenadier to have a more fishy flavour than some fish and it is generally a pretty affordable variety.
+Other fish that I often buy are blue grenadier, which has a more fishy flavour than some fish, yet is generally a pretty affordable variety, or rockling.
 We will usually have a salad or some steamed vegetables with our fish.

 - 4 x 150g blue grenadier fillet